 The free tier has no table cap, no diagram limit, and no paywall on SQL export.
 Collaboration features — shareable links, embeddable iframes, and real-time multiplayer editing — are included at no cost.
 No credit card required; the demo canvas works without an account.

-Limitations: only MySQL and PostgreSQL are supported — no SQLite, SQL Server, Oracle, or other engines.
-There is no reverse-engineering from a live database connection; you import SQL scripts, not live databases.
+Limitations: there is no reverse-engineering from a live database connection; you import SQL scripts, not live databases.
 The tool is focused on schema design, not query execution or database administration.

-Verdict: the strongest free option for visual MySQL and PostgreSQL schema design from a blank canvas, with no meaningful free-tier restrictions.
-Narrower database support than some competitors.
+Verdict: the strongest free option for visual database schema design from a blank canvas, with no meaningful free-tier restrictions and broad multi-dialect SQL export.

 Best for: teams who want visual design with broader database support